akudale/AI_Resume_Matcher/README.md

 - View the matching score for each resume.
 - See a detailed breakdown of the skills extracted from the job description and each resume, as well as the skills that match.

-## Screenshots

-*Screenshot of the main page with the job description and resume upload form.*

-*Screenshot of the results page with the matching scores and skills breakdown.*

 ## How to Run